alishanstyles/Projects/README.md

 Fremont Bridge Sidewalks, south of N 34th St                       | Total of both sidewalks                                                                              | fremont_bridge    | Number
 Fremont Bridge Sidewalks, south of N 34th St Cyclist West Sidewalk | The total number of bicyclists traveling on the West sidewalk in one hour as recorded by the sensor. | fremont_bridge_nb | Number
 Fremont Bridge Sidewalks, south of N 34th St Cyclist East Sidewalk | The total number of bicyclists traveling on the East sidewalk in one hour as recorded by the sensor. | fremont_bridge_sb | Number

+## Executive Summary

+### Data Cleaning Steps
+I first parsed the dates to convert the column into datetime by using index_col ='Date', parse_dates=True when reading in the CSV.
+The original column was indexed by the row number and changing it allows it to be idexed ny the date itself.
+The dates originally were just strings.
+Parsing the column allows for the dates to be manipulated and used to explore the data.